What is best for the horse?

 Research shows medroxyprogesterone acetate (MPA) does not suppress LH levels in horses.
 That means it doesn’t have an effect on a mare’s estrus.

 Dr. Schumacher notes synthetic progestin Regu-Mate does suppress LH levels.
 The product reduces estrogen in mares and lowers testosterone in male horses.
-It is unclear if the positives outweigh the negatives for our largely female member base.
-The product carries a high side effect profile when handled by young girls or women.

 It is unclear if the positives outweigh the negatives for a largely female member base.
 The product carries a high side effect profile when handled by young girls or women.